How to avoid crackles and audio dropouts

 - Update the operating system.

 In computer based audio systems a certain amount of latency, known as audio buffering, is necessary to ensure that playback, recording and processing results in an error-free audio stream.
-If the buffer size is set too low however, then crackles and dropouts may occur.
+However if the buffer size is set too low, then crackles and dropouts may occur.
 In order to ensure optimal playback: